go-pg/pg/README.md

 ## Why not database/sql, lib/pq, or GORM

 - No `rows.Close` to manually manage connections.
-- go-pg can automatically map rows on Go structs.
+- go-pg automatically maps rows on Go structs and slice.
 - go-pg is at least 3x faster than GORM on querying 100 rows from table.
-- go-pg generates effecient queries for joins.

-## Benchmark

 ```
 BenchmarkQueryRowsOptimized-4	   10000	    154128 ns/op	   83432 B/op	     625 allocs/op